 Your Benefits During a Personal Leave of Absence

-During an unpaid Personal Leave of Absence, or a paid leave if working less than 20 hours per week, the University will not contribute toward the cost of your medical, dental, and life insurance benefits.
-However, you have the option to continue your medical, dental, and life insurance benefits and Flexible Spending Accounts.
+During an unpaid Personal Leave of Absence, the University will not pay toward the cost of your medical, dental, and life insurance benefits.
+However, you do have the option to continue your medical, dental, and life insurance benefits and Flexible Spending Accounts.
 Be sure to review the Administrative Policy for Unpaid Personal Leaves for Faculty and P&A Employees, your employee group governance document, and federal and state continuation provisions (COBRA).

-Employee Benefits will send a billing statement to you with the premium amount required to continue your benefits while you are off payroll.
+Employee Benefits will send a bill to you with the cost to continue your benefits while you are off payroll.
 If you choose to continue some or all of your benefits, you will pay the full cost of the coverage.

-Once you return to active employment, the University will again contribute toward the cost if you remain eligible.
+Once you return to active employment, the University will again pay toward the cost if you remain eligible.

 Military, court appearance, and civic duty leaves allows employees to be absent from work for the purposes of:

 - Testifying before a court or a legislative committee on matters concerning federal or state government, the University, or when called to testify as an expert